danielanach/bcbio-ffpe-no-normal-config/README.md

 ### Adjust resources

-Prior to execution of the pipeline, edit the yaml configuration file resources section:
+Prior to execution of the pipeline, adjust the yaml configuration file resources section:

 ```
 resources: